ladislav-moravec/ladislav-moravec/README.md

-- 👋 Hi, I’m @ladislav-moravec absolvent of CTU
+- 👋 Hi, I’m @ladislav-moravec - graduate at CTU
 - 💾 I’m currently working as DevOps engineer at CSOB MAIN in Python, SQL, Bash
 - 🌱 As a hobby I am an entrepreneur -> I am developing and maintaining a backend ETL application in Python, which:
   - Retrieves current market information via multiple API connections